Zafar343/yolov2-pytorch/README.md

 ### Note: It is not necessary to put custom data in the data folder you can put itany where:

 1.	make train.txt (list of training image paths)

 2.	make val.txt (list of validation image paths)

-3. update train.txt path, val.txt path and val_dir in data.yaml
+3.	update train.txt path, val.txt path and val_dir in data.yaml OR make a similar data.yaml file as in the repository
-   				or
-4. make a similar data.yaml file as in the repository

 ### For training on custom data Use: